Bat's Head

-Bat's Head is a chalk headland on the Dorset coast in southern England, located between Swyre Head and Durdle Door to the east, and Chaldon Hill and White Nothe to the west.
+Bat's Head is a chalk headland on the Dorset coast in southern England.
+It is located between Swyre Head and Durdle Door to the east, and Chaldon Hill and White Nothe to the west.
 At the base of the headland is the small Bat's Cave.

+The chalk in Bat's Head is vertical.
+Part of the chalk is referred to as Lewes Nodular Chalk Formation, and is part of the "White Chalk Subgroup" of the "Chalk Group".